 All instruments and equipment procured from the dispensary must be returned immediately after conclusion of the examination.

-Items used for patient care must be returned to the “contaminated delivery window” of the dispensary.
+Items used for patient care must be returned to the contaminated check-in area of the dispensary.
 Providers will be requested to wipe down all blue totes, amalgamators, curing lights and ultrasonic scalers with a disinfectant towelette.

 REPAIRS TO EQUIPMENT DURING THE EXAMINATION